trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

    These shards are pieces of data that the baker is assigned to attest.

+   Note that you have to potentially execute the command above during many block levels in order to find a block where you have some shards assigned.
+   Unfortunately, there is currently no simple command line to get all your DAL rights for a whole cycle, for example.

 1. Verify the baker's activity on the Explorus block explorer by going to the Consensus Ops page at https://explorus.io/consensus_ops, selecting Ghostnet, and searching for your address.

    For example, this screenshot shows consensus operations that include DAL attestations, indicated by a number in the "DAL attestation bitset" column.